Project management, daily stand-up, remote work BC and DC (Covid-19)

 BC (Before Covid-19)

-I worked mostly remote for the last 13 years.
-Work not only by being part of teams as a project manager, but being a stay-home dad and starting my own SaaS platform (asengana.com).
+I have been working remotely for the last 13 years, not only managing projects as part of various teams but also being a stay-at-home dad and starting my own SaaS platform (asengana.com).

 1. Thoughts about working full-time BC